 It was a very part-time ministry placement, so I worked another paying job as an IT consultant which seemed often to end up being as much pastoral care as it was about computers and websites.
 I was deeply involved in care for folk in the areas of mental health and domestic violence, both within my congregation and elsewhere.
 Predominately women, of course.

 I took some leave in early 2020 after spending months feeling increasingly weary.
 Once I stopped, I discovered I was exhausted to the point of being non-functional.
 I initially put this down to working two to four jobs for the previous 13 years.
 That was true, but the question, "Would you rather have been a woman," loomed back into focus.
 It had never quite gone away in my 30 or so years of congregational ministry.
 I had begun to mourn my "emotional illiteracy," grieving at what my male enculturation had done to me.
 I began to realise I loved colour and pretty things, and yet found I had hardly any language for aesthetics.
 I needed help to buy a suit for the wedding of one of my children.
 I had no idea how to do such a thing, let alone buy something with colours I liked.
+My partner and child had to come with me and show me what to buy.
 I could not believe how good that suit felt and how good I looked!

 At the wedding, I watched the young folk dance.
 I can't dance; that freedom had been squashed out of me.
 One young woman fascinated me.
 This was nothing about sexual attraction.
 Here was a joyful abandonment to life and movement and beauty that I had longed for, and yet somehow been forbidden.
 Like numbers of my female friends, and my partner, she was showing me something of what I'd always wanted to be.
 Something—someone—I was beginning to realise I could have been.